gggguilherme/kontroller/README.md

 - interaction with displays through JunOS
 - cool sounds

-# things (i'm going to) learnt with this cool project
+# things I'm learning with this cool project
 - how to use two or more microcontrollers at the same time
 - using an arduino and a raspberry Pi Pico together
 - radio transceivers